beejjorgensen/Wizards-Castle-Info/doc/wizards_castle_spec.md

 | Manual of Strength      | ST set to 18                                    |
 | Book sticks to hands    | See [Book stuck to hands](#book-stuck-to-hands) |

+You can still open a book even if you're blind.

+> While this doesn't entirely make sense, it's the way it was coded.

 #### Book stuck to hands

 You can't attack with hand [weapons](#weapons) while you have a book stuck to